-Field Bits Туре Description POT [1:0] r PCP Interrupt Bus 0 TOS Mapping This field reflects the TOS associated with Interrupt Bus 0 (CPU interrupt arbitration bus).
+Field Bits Type Description P0T [1:0] r PCP Interrupt Bus 0 TOS Mapping This field reflects the TOS associated with Interrupt Bus 0 (CPU interrupt arbitration bus).
 The PCP should use this value in R6.TOS when it wishes to raise an interrupt request via interrupt bus 0.
 P1T [3:2] r PCP Interrupt Bus 1 TOS Mapping This field reflects the TOS associated with Interrupt Bus 1(PCP interrupt arbitration bus).
 The PCP should use this value in R6.TOS when it wishes to raise an interrupt request to itself (the PCP is always connected to Interrupt Port 1).
 P2T [5:4] r PCP Interrupt Bus 2 TOS Mapping This field reflects the TOS associated with Interrupt Bus 2.
-Note: Interrupt bus 2 is not available in the TC111B.
-P3T [7:6] r PCP Interrupt Bus 3 TOS mapping This field reflects the TOS associated with Interrupt Bus 3.
+Note: Interrupt bus 2 is not evallable in the TC11IB.
+P3T [7:6] r Note: Interrupt bus 2 is not available in the TC11IB.
+PCP Interrupt Bus 3 TOS mapping This field reflects the TOS associated with Interrupt Bus 3.
 Note: Interrupt bus 3 is not available in the TC11IB.
 IP0E 8 r PCP Interrupt Bus 0 Enable This bit reflects the status of interrupt bus 0.(CPU interrupt arbitration bus).
 Interrupt bus 0 is always enabled.

 Field Bits Туре Description IP1E 9 r PCP Interrupt Bus 1 Enable This bit reflects the status of interrupt bus 1 (PCP interrupt arbitration bus).
 Interrupt bus 1 is always enabled.
 IP2E 10 r PCP Interrupt Bus 2 Enable This bit reflects the status of interrupt bus 2.
-Interrupt bus 2 is always disabled (not implemented in the TC11IB).
+Interru bus 2 is always disabled (not implemented in the TC11IB).
 IP3E 11 r PCP Interrupt Bus 3 Enable This bit reflects the status of interrupt port 3.
 Interrupt bus 3 is always disabled (not implemented in the TC11IB).
-0 [31:12] r Reserved ; read as 0; should be written with 0.
+0 [31:12] r Reserved; read as 0; should be written with 0.